Greece PM says climate change 'not an excuse' as wildfires burn | Science-Environment

 - Greece

-Prime Minister Kyriakos Mitsotakis on Thursday said Greece needed to take more steps to combat the effects of climate change as wildfires on the mainland burned farms and factories overnight and left farmers rushing to evacuate their animals.
+Prime Minister Kyriakos Mitsotakis on Thursday said Greece needed to take more steps to combat the effects of climate change as wildfires on the mainland forced more evacuations after burning farms and factories overnight.
 The blazes across the country, which have been supercharged by strong winds and temperatures exceeding 40 Celsius (104 Fahrenheit), killed a further two people in central Greece on Wednesday, taking the death toll from the fires to five.

+Since Wednesday, officials have ordered the evacuation of several communities in the hard-hit area of Magnesia, a coastal area north of Athens.
+More people were forced to evacuate, some via private speed boats, as flames rekindled on Thursday and explosions were heard at an ammunition depot in the coastal town of Nea Aghialos, Greek state television reported.
+Citing unnamed sources, ERT said the ammunition depot belonged to the Greek air forces.
+There were no immediate reports of injuries.

 The fire brigade said more than 500 wildfires have burned across the country so far this year.
 While summer fires are common in Greece, scientists say higher temperatures and dryer weather are turning it into a Mediterranean hotspot for climate change.
 Mitsotakis said Greece needed to reform its fire fighting and fire prevention policies and do more to alleviate the impact of climate change.